 No patient expects that their doctor will act negligently and cause them to suffer a serious injury.
 However, there are multiple scenarios where a doctor could fail to provide a patient with the adequate care they deserve.
 Fortunately, you can file a malpractice claim against a doctor that is responsible for your injuries.
 If you or a family member was injured due to the careless actions of a doctor, contact an experienced Fayetteville medical malpractice lawyer today.
 No patient should have to suffer because a doctor’s negligence caused them to be seriously injured.
-Ken Kieklak, Attorney at Law, is here to explain how a patient can sue a doctor in Arkansas.
+Fayetteville AR personal injury lawyer Ken Kieklak, is here to explain how a patient can sue a doctor in Arkansas.

 Suing a Doctor for Medical Malpractice in Arkansas

 In Arkansas, it is possible to sue a doctor for medical malpractice for failing to provide a patient with proper medical care.
 Medical malpractice occurs when a person fails to provide a patient with the approved standard of medical care that is common within a certain field.
 However, a claim for medical malpractice cannot be accrued because the medical practitioner failed to provide a patient with perfect medical care.
 For example, if you experience severe pain after a successful surgical procedure, this may not be enough to show that the surgeon committed medical malpractice.
 A trained and experienced Arkansas medical malpractice lawyer can help.

 To show that a doctor committed medical malpractice, a plaintiff must show that the doctor acted in a manner that is inconsistent with the common level of medical care that is expected in their specialization.
 To determine this issue, there will be a need to investigate various factors like the doctor’s experience and the standards of care common among his peers with similar experience.